C-Chads/tinygl/README.md

 */

 //Next, open a framebuffer.
+//The "0" parameter is where you pass in a framebuffer pointer if you've already made one.
-ZBuffer* frameBuffer = ZB_open(winSizeX, winSizeY, mode, 0, 0, 0, 0);
+ZBuffer* frameBuffer = ZB_open(winSizeX, winSizeY, mode, 0);

-//Tell TinyGL to init on that framebuffer glInit(frameBuffer);
+//Tell TinyGL to initialize on that framebuffer glInit(frameBuffer);

 //Begin making OpenGL calls!